neverthesameagain/neverthesameagain/README.md

 </div>

--  I’m asophomore at IIT Palakkad pursuing B.Tech in Electrical Engineering, findme on Git as @neverthesameagain
+-  I’m a Third year undergrad at IIT Palakkad pursuing B.Tech in Electrical Engineering, find me on Git as @neverthesameagain

 - Constantly imagining and hustling

--  I am currently practising Computer Vision.
+-  I am currently a lot into Computer Vision.

 -  I am currently working on multiple projects.
 Some of which and the ones done before can be seen in my Repositories.